 On November 17, the Seoul Real Estate Investing Meetup invited Raymond Chetti, an Urban Planner and Retail Market Analyst, to give a presentation entitled “Investing in Retail - GIS and Retail Market Analysis.”

-The event, which was attended by approximately 75 real estate investors and professionals, was held at WeWork Gangnam Station, who sponsored the event by providing free craft beer and event space.
-The presentation was given in English, and Martin Bax--a trained interpreter--provided simultaneous English-to-Korean interpretation via a headset.
+The event was attended by approximately 75 community members and held at WeWork Gangnam Station, who sponsored the event by providing free craft beer and event space.
+Martin Bax, a professional interpreter, provided simultaneous English-to-Korean interpretation via a headset.

 The Huff Model